 First off you have to understand the marketplace dynamics which affect search engine optimization pricing and client success.
 How competitive is your industry?
 How competitive are the areas you serve?

-For example, an SEO website tune-up for a chiropractor in a small suburban town might shoot the site to the top of local rankings, while the same tune-up for an identical practice in a major metropolis might only improve rankings slightly.
+For example, an SEO Tune-up project for a chiropractor in a small suburban town might shoot the site to the top of local rankings, while the same SEO Tune-up project for an identical practice in a major metropolis might only improve rankings slightly.

 Next comes considering the starting position of a business’ complete digital presence.
 How large is the website?
 Is the site structure well for SEO?
 How much keyword-rich content does the site hold?
 How many technical SEO issues does the site have?
 How many links and referring domains are pointing to the website?
 Is the business listed accurately on local listing sites?
 The list goes on.